-DESCRIPTION OF CONCERN Please refer to EREA Code of Conduct for description of Inappropriate Behaviour.
-Please include as much information as possible to facilitate a thorough assessment of safety/harm by QPS and Child Safety.
-Include information What happened, who was involved?
+Please refer to EREA Code of Conduct for description of Inappropriate Behaviour.
+Please include as much information as possible to facilitate a thorough assessment of safety/harm by QPS and Child Safe ty.
+Include information

+What happened, who was involved?
 When did it happen? (approx date/time) Where did it happen?
 If your description of concern can not fit in the text box please attach separate document Has the concern (or similar) occurred previously?
-Yes INJURIES TO CHILD □ No Please describe any physical injuries if kno own, include information such as - location, shape, size, colour Yes □ No Unknown
+Yes No INJURIES TO CHILD Please describe any physical injuries if know vn, include information such as - location, shape, size, colour Į Yes □ No □ Unknown ļ.

-Version Number: 1.2 Author: EREA Flexible Schools Ltd Date Modified: October 2023 Document Owner: Director of Safeguarding
+Version Number: 1.4 Author: EREA Flexible Schools Ltd Date Modified: June 2024 Document Owner: Director of Safeguarding

-D. I. I.

 Details

 IMMEDIATE SAFETY CONCERNS

-Please detail any concerns you may have a bout the affected child's immediate safety
+Please detail any concerns you may have al bout the affected child's immediate safety

-☐ Yes
+☐ Yes ☐ No ☐ Unknown

-□ No

-Unknown

-Date Modified: 14 March 2023 Author/Owner, EREA Flexible Schools Ltd
+Date Modified; 14 March 2023 Author/Owner: EREA Flexible Schools Ltd

-Version Number: 1.2 Author: EREA Flexible Schools Ltd Date Modified: October 2023 Document Owner: Director of Safeguarding
+Version Number: 1.4 Author: EREA Flexible Schools Ltd Date Modified: June 2024 Document Owner: Director of Safeguarding